-2:1 degree or overseas equivalent in any discipline.
+Upper second class honours (2:1) degree or equivalent in any discipline.

 Months of entry

-Sciences Po and LSE have come together to offer high-achieving students a joint curriculum in European studies.
-Bilingual (French and English), and spanning a wide range of disciplines, this very select programme is delivered by renowned EU specialists, many with practical experience of policymaking.
+Sciences Po and LSE are proud to offer exceptional students a joint curriculum in European studies.
+Spanning a wide range of disciplines, and the option of bilingual instruction in Paris (French and English), this very select programme is delivered by renowned EU specialists, many with practical experience of policymaking.

-The programme focuses on the history, politics, policies and institutions of the European Union; on the ideas which underpin the European project; and on the political, economic and social challenges facing Europe.
-Courses are multidisciplinary and you will choose options from international relations, history, economics, law, philosophy and political science, all with a strongly European focus.
+The programme focuses on the culture, politics, and economics of Europe and the policies and institutions of the European Union; on the ideas which underpin the European project; and on the political, economic and social challenges facing Europe.
+Courses are multidisciplinary and you will choose options from political science, political-economy, international relations, philosophy, and area studies, all with a strong European focus.

 Fees and funding